Parking Permits & FAQs

 Will citations be issued when vehicles are parked in an area they are not authorized?

-Yes, virtual license plate recognition technology allows for quick and accurate permit scanning by driving or walking by parked vehicles.
+Yes, license plate recognition technology allows for quick and accurate permit scanning by driving or walking by parked vehicles.
 Citations will be issued when vehicles are found parking in locations that are unauthorized or reserved for others, such as R permits on Seaver Dr. or GP permits in the Main Lot.

 What if I get a new license plate or new vehicle?